 At Origins, we take the individual needs of every patient and develop a continuing care plan that includes a range of recommendations.

 Counseling is a critical component of most patients’ aftercare plans.
 Recommendations by our team may include work with a therapist or various levels of clinical support, such as Intensive Outpatient or Outpatient services.
 These clinical services provide support for the challenges presented by life after treatment and may include group work or individual therapy.
 We coordinate with trusted referents in order to guide our patients to clinical services that help them address issues that may arise following treatment.

 Co-occurring disorders are common with addiction, and our multidisciplinary team is dedicated to providing superior medical services to every one of our patients.
-After they discharge, many patients in our care will need to adhere to the medical plan laid out for them during treatment.
+After discharge, many patients in our care will need to adhere to the medical plan laid out for them during treatment.
 We ensure that our discharging patients understand how and when to take their medications.
 We also connect them with doctors and mental health professionals in their area who can monitor their progress over time.